Preferred Bank's (PFBC) CEO Li Yu on Q4 2016 Results - Earnings Call Transcript

 Don Worthington

-Was there anything, say, non-recurring in the margin this quarter in terms of either recoveries or did you have a special FHLB dividend that shows up somewhere?
+Was there anything, say, non-recurring in the margin this quarter in terms of either recoveries, or did you have a special FHLB dividend that shows up somewhere?

 Edward Czajka